So far, we have seen two global methods for printing to the screen:

 $stdout printf: ~fmt "Hello, ~A! (age ~A)", yourName, yourAge.

-bit begins a sigil expression, which in this case is simply
+The ~fmt bit begins a sigil expression, which in this case is simply

-a concise shortcut to constructing a FormatString
+a concise shortcut to constructing a FormatString object.
+The format

 string object supports the following directives.

-in most cases; for strings, pretty
+toString in most cases; for strings, pretty will return the string

-will place quotes around it.
+itself, whereas toString will place quotes around it.
 In general,

-should produce relatively machine-readable output, whereas
+toString should produce relatively machine-readable output, whereas

-is free to make its output more user-friendly.
+pretty is free to make its output more user-friendly.

-simply sends the call
+Remember that printf simply sends the call message to the

 formatting object.
 So if you wish to format a string but not print it,

-directly to the object to get a formatted string
+you may send call directly to the object to get a formatted string

 as the return value.